aisingapore/PeekingDuck/docs/source/use_cases/privacy_protection_people_screens.rst

         show: ["count"]
     - output.screen

+*This config includes the use of two model.mask_rcnn and draw.instance_mask nodes so that the detected instances of "tv" and "laptop" classes can be separated from the "person" class, such that drawing and counting of bboxes are only performed on the "person" class*

 **1. Instance Segmentation Node**

 In this example use case, we used the Mask R-CNN model for instance segmentation.
 It can detect